nvnvenki/1PI10CS-50-62-32/README.md

 	Say a user wants to get the info of samsung mobiles with windows os and price less than 10000Rs and with GPS and with rearcamera
 	 The query will be

-		 SELECT mobiles FROM Samsung WITH operatingsystem = windows and cost &< 10000 and GPS = yes and rearcamera &> 00mp
+		 SELECT mobiles FROM Samsung WITH operatingsystem = windows and cost &lt 10000 AND GPS = yes AND rearcamera &gt 00mp

 <pre>
 </p>